EMDR Therapy Success Rates: What You Should Know

 What To Expect If You Have Complex Trauma

 People with complex trauma often worry that success rates do not apply to them.
-That concern makes sense.
 Repeated experiences, early attachment wounds, or long-term family stress can create many linked memories and beliefs.

-For complex histories, treatment often focuses on themes, such as “I’m not safe” or “I’m not good enough,” rather than one isolated event.
+For complex histories, treatment often focuses on subconscious beliefs, such as “I’m not safe,” “It’s my fault,” or “I’m not good enough,” rather than one isolated event.
 As those beliefs soften, symptoms like hypervigilance, shame, or relationship reactivity may ease.

 Support may also include work on boundaries, communication, and present-day triggers.
 Reading about the practice philosophy on our about page can clarify how a trauma-informed lens supports both symptom relief and long-term change.